Skip Nav Destination

 EISBN: 978-1-62708-295-2

-... component of interest in a failure investigation.
+... of a component of interest in a failure investigation.
 Details on the mechanisms of deformation, brittle transgranular fracture, intergranular fracture, fatigue fracture, and environmentally affected fracture are also provided. brittle transgranular fracture creep fracture deformation ductile fracture...

 Abstract